 - Strongly field-based.

-Dr Macias-Fauria contributes to the core 'Methods and Techniques in Physical Geography' and 'Earth System Processes' courses for the Preliminary Examination.
-He also shares teaching of the Final Honour School Option foundational courses 'Earth System Dynamics' and the optional subject 'The Quaternary Period: Natural and human systems'.
+Professor Macias-Fauria contributes to the core 'Earth System Processes' course for the Preliminary Examination.
+He also teaches in the Final Honour School Option foundational course 'Earth System Dynamics' and the optional subject 'The Quaternary Period: Natural and human systems'.

-He lectures on the core module 'Biodiversity Response to Climate Change' within the MSc Biodiversity, Conservation and Management.
+He lectures the core module on 'Biodiversity Response to Climate Change' and contributes to the option module 'Rewilding' within the MSc Biodiversity, Conservation and Management.

 Current Graduate Research Students